 Calculation is used later to verify that the detailed design meets the reliability requirements.

 -FMECA, FTA and RBD are also offered as a professional service

--Quick failure detection is key for reducing the severity of the failure effect.
+-Failure detection and fail safe mechanisms reduce the severity of the failure effect.

 BQR solution for failure detection:

 -BQR’s unique testability analysis software helps you to create the optimal Built In Test (BIT) policy for high coverage of failures

 -Testability Analysis is also offered as a professional service

 Safety can be achieved by combining the 3 methods described above.